 Our top pick is a Traeger 22 Pellet Grill for smoking sausage.
 Pellet grills preheat quickly and maintain a consistent temperature.
 The main downside of a pellet grill is the milder smoke flavors.

 Our second pick is the Materbuilt Electric 140b vertical cabinet for smoking sausage.
 The plus side to this smoker is that you can add as much smoke as your heart desires.
-The downside to this model is that the temperature tops out at 270˚F so it is not great for smoke large cuts of meat and not good at all for poultry if you want crispy skin.
+The downside to this model is that the temperature tops out at 270˚F so it is not great for smoking large cuts of meat and not good at all for poultry if you want crispy skin.

 Now that you have the essential information for smoking sausage at 225˚F, it’s time to put all this knowledge into practice and prepare the best sausages of your life.
 Remember all the elementary factors for smoking sausage.